 Every week in the UK at least 12 young people die of undiagnosed heart conditions.
 In around 80% of cases of young sudden cardiac deaths, there will have been no signs, symptoms or warnings – underlining the vital role of screening.

-The KCFRT plans to organise, in collaboration with CRY, annual screening days for the Knutsford community, aiming to reduce the risk of cardiac death in the youth of Knutsford.
+The KCFRT organises, in collaboration with CRY, annual screening days for the Knutsford community, aiming to reduce the risk of cardiac death in the youth of Knutsford.

 If you would like more information please visit the CRY website.

 The Knutsford Guardian recently printed an article announcing the launch of our new initiative.